Develop highly-concurrent web scrapers, easily.

 There are a lot of commandline-options available, see ragstoriches --help for a list.

 A scraper module consists of some initialization code and a number of subscrapers.
-Scraping starts by calling the a scraper named index on the scraper rr in the module (see the example above).
+Scraping starts by calling the a scraper named index (see the example above).

-The requests argument should be treated like the requests module (it actually is an instance of requests Pool).
+- requests: A requests session.
+Can be treated like the top-level API of requests.
 As long as you use it for fetching webpages, you never have to worry about blocking or exceeding concurrency limits.

-The url is the url to scrape and parse.
+- url: The url to scrape and parse.

 You can transparently cache downloaded data, this is especially useful when developing.
 Simply pass --cache some_name to ragstoriches, which will use requests-cache for caching.